microsoft/botbuilder-tools/packages/Ludown/docs/parse-to-suggest.md

 See [here](#Trigger-intent) for an explanation of how the trigger intent is determined.

 ### -q, --add_qna_pairs
-With this option set, the parser will add any found questions from `QnA pairs` found under the specific scenario folder to a `'QnA'` intent in that scenario's LUIS application (if suggested).
+With this option set, the parser will add any found questions from `QnA pairs` found under the specific scenario folder to a `'QnA'` intent (or intent name explicitly specified via --qna_intent_name) in that scenario's LUIS application (if suggested).

 As an example, given this folder structure -
 ```